 We act in disciplinary proceedings, complaints to the OIA and judicial reviews of college, university and OIA decisions.
 We have experience of Equality Act claims involving universities in the areas of disability, age, gender and religion.
 Members of the group have advised on student finance issues.

-Serjeants’ Inn is a recognised leader in the field of professional discipline and we are increasingly acting in university proceedings concerning student fitness to practice and academic progress.
+Serjeants’ Inn is a recognised leader in the field of professional discipline and we are increasingly acting in university proceedings concerning student fitness to practise and academic progress.

 Our leading professional discipline team has experience representing teachers in respect of professional disciplinary issues.